Staying Ahead of Phishing Emails

 Most phishing emails require the reader to click on a link provided by the attacker.
 To steal the victim’s credentials, the attacker inserts a link that leads to an official-looking website that belongs to the attacker.
 This website usually includes a login screen that captures the username and password that the victim keys into the fake login page.
 Additionally, these websites may have URLs or domains that are similar to the real site.
 For example, Amazon’s official webpage (URL) is https://www.amazon.com/, the attacker might craft a fake login page with a URL address http://amazon.net.
 Keep an eye out for links that are provided in suspicious emails.
 If possible open a new browser and use a search engine to bring you to the real domain and login page.

 6. Understand that established institutions will never ask you for sensitive information.

 Established institutions such as banks will never ask you for account passwords or additional credit card information.
-For example, Internal Revenue Service will never send an email to communicate with tax payers.
-So, if you receive an email from IRS asking for personal information, it is very likely that you have received a phishing email.
+For example, the Internal Revenue Service (IRS) will never send an email to communicate with taxpayers.
+So, if you receive an email from the IRS asking for personal information, it is very likely that you have received a phishing email.